LeeZeHao/Kiki_Delivery_Docs/testing/systemtest.md

 System testing was done to ensure our system functions correctly as a whole.
 In particular, we focused on the user flow, making sure that the user doesn’t encounter errors during use of our project.

-Interactions / Features tested are as follows:
+As of Milestone 3, interactions / Features tested with success are as follows:
 1. User can register
 2. User can receive verification email (and must verify email before being allowed to log in)
 3. User can log in and log out